-Today in science: Discovery of Ceres | EarthSky.org
+220 years ago today: 1st asteroid discovered | EarthSky.org

-January 1, 1801.
-Italian priest, mathematician and astronomer Giuseppe Piazzi discovered Ceres, largest object in the asteroid belt between Mars and Jupiter, on this date.
-In 2006, the International Astronomical Union gave Ceres dwarf planet status, along with Pluto and Eris.
-Nine years later, Ceres became the second dwarf planet, after Pluto, to be visited by spacecraft and the first ever to be orbited.
+On January 1, 1801, the Italian priest, mathematician and astronomer Giuseppe Piazzi discovered the first asteroid, now called Ceres.
+It orbits in the asteroid belt, between the orbits of Mars and Jupiter.
+These days, Ceres is no longer classified as an asteroid, however.
+In 2006, the International Astronomical Union decided Ceres was big enough to be designated a dwarf planet.
+Ceres became the first-ever dwarf planet to be orbited by a spacecraft, from 2015 to 2018, when NASA’s Dawn mission peered down at Ceres and unlocked some of its mysteries.

+EarthSky 2021 lunar calendars are still in stock, but going fast.
+Order now!

 The story of the discovery of Ceres goes back to German astronomer Johannes Kepler and to Tycho Brahe, a Danish nobleman and inveterate night sky observer, in the 1500s.
 When Kepler obtained Tycho’s astronomical data, he searched it for the explanation behind the motion of the planets, in particular Mars’ retrograde motion.
 This work led Kepler to what is one of his most praised discoveries, what we today know as Kepler’s three laws of planetary motion.

 However, Kepler’s analysis also led him to discover something else.
 He noticed an unusually large empty area between the orbits of the planets Mars and Jupiter.
-This gap, combined with Kepler’s realization of the regularity of the planets’ orbits, provoked Kepler to assert there must be something in the gap.
+This gap, combined with his realization of the regularity of the planets’ orbits, provoked Kepler to assert there must be something in the gap.
 He thought it might be an undiscovered planet and famously wrote:

 Between Jupiter and Mars, I place a planet.

 Kepler wasn’t the only one to notice this strange gap.
-At the beginning of the 18th century, Titius, a Prussian astronomer, stated a relationship between the planet’s orbital distances from the sun, later popularized by German astronomer Johann Bode, today called the Titius-Bode Law.
+At the beginning of the 18th century, Johann Titius, a Prussian astronomer, stated a relationship between the planet’s orbital distances from the sun, later popularized by German astronomer Johann Bode, today called the Titius-Bode Law.
 Briefly … begin with a 0, and then 3, and then double each subsequent number.
 If you do that, you get a series: 0, 3, 6, 12, 24, 48, etc. Then add 4 and divide by 10, and you get (more or less) the distances in astronomical units (AU) to the major planets of our solar system: 0.4, 0.7, 1.0, 1.6, 2.8, 5.2, and so on.
 But notice that 2.8 AU.
 It corresponds to the distance of the space between Mars and Jupiter.

 But, still, nobody thought much about a possible planet between Mars and Jupiter until 1781, when William Herschel accidentally discovered a new planet – the first one found since humans began gazing at the sky – which we now call Uranus.
 Its distance from the sun was close to the one predicted by Titius-Bode.